murar8/local-jwks-server/README.md

                 condition: service_healthy
 ```

-The server will generate a random key based on the provided configuration.
+The server will generate a random key upon startup based on the provided configuration.

 ## Usage